kilnfi/kiln-desktop/README.md

-# Kiln Connect Client
+# Kiln Desktop 🚧 Early Access 🚧
 A desktop app to use Kiln Connect 🚀

-## Download
+## How to download ?

-### Windows
+### on Windows

-Go the [releases](https://github.com/kilnfi/kiln-connect-client/releases) and download the lastest windows version.
+Go the [releases](https://github.com/kilnfi/kiln-desktop/releases) and download the lastest windows version.

-### MacOS
+### on MacOS

-We are waiting for a certification from Apple...
+We are waiting for an Apple certification...